SalvadorFerCov/Master-Thesis/README.md

 ## How to use

 - Choose a simulation run file (txt) exported from an UPPAAL model simulator.
 Simulation files can be found in the experiments folder, and UPPAAL model examples can be found in the uppaal models folder.
-- Click fit, to fit the curve of the data of the simulation
+- Choose the desired curve-fitting parameters and Click fit
-- Navigate to the FITTER MANAGER tab to see the fitted equations
+- Navigate to the FITTER MANAGER tab to see the fitted equations from the simulation run file
 - Navigate to the LEARNER tab to learn the model based on its simulations
 - Choose the desired learning parameters and click the learn button.
 One can import the original model from which the simulation were taken, to match and learn two models simultaneously.
 Graph must be on JSON format for the library to parse it, examples can be found on the json graphs folder.
 - Navigate to the GRAPH MATCHER tab to match two graphs against each other
 - More details regarding this tool can be found on the research paper mentioned above